What’s Important When Buying A Diamond

-Another factor that determines price, is color grade, or the whiteness of the diamond.
-The color scale begins at D and runs to Z. The highest color grades are D, E and F, this is categorized as colorless.
-The near colorless range is G, H and I. The near colorless, will still look white and brilliant, but will cost less than colorless diamonds.
-As you move towards M, on the color scale, the diamond will take on a hint of yellow or brown.
+Another factor that determines price is color grade, or the whiteness of the diamond.
+The color scale begins at D and runs to Z. The highest color grades are D, E and F, which are categorized as colorless.
+The near colorless range is G, H and I. The near colorless will still look white and brilliant, but will cost less than colorless diamonds.
+As you move towards M on the color scale, the diamond will take on a hint of yellow or brown.

 What Is Clarity